Zunovic/Python-Projects/README.md

 # Python Projects

-In this repo I'll upload all my progress I'm making during my process of learning python.
+In this repository, I will be documenting all of the progress I make as I continue to learn and grow my Python programming skills.

 For example:

-This python Script is a try to make it possible to play the "Skat" card game in Python using the pygame library.
+One of the projects you'll find here is a Python script where I'm attempting to implement the classic card game "Skat."
+The game is being developed using the Pygame library, which provides an excellent platform for building games and handling multimedia in Python.